daliboris/hunspell/doc/quick-start-guide.rst

 The :doc:`build </reference/tools/build>` tool generates a :file:`build` folder.
 Inside the :file:`build` folder you can find a set of Hunspell files: :file:`gl.aff` and :file:`gl.dic`.

 That’s it!
 Check the `Hunspell command-line documentation`_ to learn how to use those two files.

-If you want to learn how to build Hunspell files from a custom set of spellchecking data modules, or how to contribute spellchecking data to the Hunspell Spellcheckers Repository, see the :doc:`Manual </manual/index>`.

 .. _Grab our Github repository: https://help.github.com/articles/fetching-a-remote/#clone